thin-edge/thin-edge.io/common/service/DISCUSSION.md

 * In order to support graceful reload or shutdown, the stream sink might need to communicate with the stream source.

-* As we are merging three streams into one in our mapper (errors, signals and messages), we have to take great care that each of the items produced by the individual streams might be aborted at any time when we terminate the stream.
+* As we are merging three streams into one in our mapper (errors, signals and messages), we have to take great care that each of the items produced by the individual streams might be aborted at any time in case we terminate the stream.

 * Exploited concurrency?